International Conference on Inclusive Insurance 2022

 Day 1 - 24 October 2022 - Pre-conference workshops

-9:00 - 12:30 Workshop 1: Training workshop on index insurance best practices for regulators and practitioners in the insurance sector
+9:00 - 12:30 / Talk of the Town: Workshop 1 - Training workshop on index insurance best practices for regulators and practitioners in the insurance sector

 Hosted by UNCDF

-Head of Secretariat, Access to Insurance Initiative (a2ii)
+Head of Secretariat, Access to Insurance Initiative (a2ii), Germany

-Risk Shield Consultants, Index-insurance actuary and team leader of the best practice guidelines research (online)
+Risk Shield Consultants, Index-insurance actuary and team leader of the best practice guidelines research (online), Zambia

 Deputy Governor, Reserve Bank of Fiji

 Index insurance offers many opportunities for innovation and thinking outside the box.
 This way of thinking has already inspired the development of a novel product: the first ever climate and disaster risk parametric microinsurance, led by UNCDF’s flagship Pacific Insurance and Climate Adaptation Programme (PICAP).
 In this training workshop, we will explore the best-practice guidelines for regulators, insurers and governments, and gain an understanding of how to create a favourable ecosystem for the development of insurance products, while touching upon the sustainability and continuity of the product.

 Some of the topics that we will cover in the two sessions include:

 1. Understanding UNCDF PICAP’s experience of deploying market-based parametric microinsurance, its early results, and expansion plans that are underway